FabMo/fabmo-cad-app/README.md

 #FabMo CAD

 ##Overview
-FabMo CAD is a web app for drawing simple shapes in a browser and creating toolpaths for ShopBot Tools or any 3 axis CNC router that supports basic Gcode.
+FabMo CAD is a web app for drawing simple shapes in a browser and creating toolpaths for ShopBot tools and other 3 axis CNC router that use standard Gcode.
 [LIVE DEMO](http://gofabmo.org/fabmo-cad-app)
-:smile_cat:

 ##Examples